Frontline Baddies Team

 Co-Founder & COO

-My name is Aileen Tran (she/they) and I hold a BA in Journalism with a focus on Vancouver's Downtown Eastside (DTES).
-Driven by a desire to make tangible change, I transitioned from journalism to frontline work in the DTES, drawing on my lived experience.
-With five years of diverse frontline experience—including human trafficking prevention, youth work, addiction rehabilitation, outreach, needle exchange, and supportive housing—I now work at North America's lowest barrier shelters and serves as a Harm Reduction consultant, operating within a trauma-informed framework.
+My name is Aileen Tran (she/they), and I hold a BA in Journalism with a focus on Vancouver's Downtown Eastside (DTES).
+Motivated by a drive to create tangible change, I transitioned from journalism into frontline work in the DTES, where I draw on my own lived experience.
+Over the past six years, I’ve worked in a range of frontline roles, including human trafficking prevention, youth services, addiction treatment, outreach, needle exchange programs, and supportive housing.
+I also have experience as a Harm Reduction consultant for the Dr. Peter Centre.

 Brooke Spinelle